spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 **Options inherited from parent commands**

 ```
-  -c, --config string   ignite config file (default: ./config.yml)
+  -c, --config string   spellshape config file (default: ./config.yml)
   -y, --yes             answers interactive yes/no questions with yes
 ```

 **SEE ALSO**

-* [ignite chain](#ignite-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain
+* [spellshape chain](#spellshape-chain)	 - Build, initialize and start a blockchain node or perform other actions on the blockchain

-## ignite chain init
+## spellshape chain init

 Initialize your chain

 **Synopsis**

-The init command compiles and installs the binary (like "ignite chain build") and uses that binary to initialize the blockchain's data directory for one validator.
-To learn how the build process works, refer to "ignite chain build --help".
+The init command compiles and installs the binary (like "spellshape chain build") and uses that binary to initialize the blockchain's data directory for one validator.
+To learn how the build process works, refer to "spellshape chain build --help".

 By default, the data directory will be initialized in $HOME/.mychain, where